wigmeister2000/foundry-4e-compendium/README.md

 # Foundry 4e Compendium and Tools

+## Features and Documentation
+* 4e rule elements.
+* Character import from DDI CBuilder.
+* Encounter building and level adjustment tools.
+* Have a look at the _4e Compendium Help_ in the _Compendium Packs_ tab in Foundry.

 ## Installation
 * You need [Foundry v11](https://foundryvtt.com/) and the [4e System](https://github.com/EndlesNights/dnd4eBeta).
 * _Foundry Setup_ -> _Add-On Modules_ -> _Install Module_